 Queer YA reading list

-It’s not exhaustive, it’s lavishly biased to boys smooching boys, and it’s in publication order.
+It’s not exhaustive, it’s lavishly biased to boys smooching boys, and it’s in publication order, because I ain’t ranking this.

 Novels